 Tacos and nachos, two of our favourite meals.
 Both share the same ingredients so grab yourself a healthy sized block of cheddar cheese, some green onion, sour cream, lettuce, tomato, and ground beef.

 Your seasoned meat will last a few days so when you're ready for nachos it will be time to rig up your camp oven again.
 Simply make your nachos as you would on a regular baking pan.
 On a low steady heat cover your pan with the metal plate, prop the pan up with metal tongs and listen closely for the cheese to start sizzling.
-Once that's happening check often and voila, melty nachos!
+Once that is happening check often and voila, melty nachos!

 Macaroni & Cheese Pasta